 The department has advertised in various academic venues (H-Net, Journal of Southern History, and other online publications) as well as distributed email newsletters and flyers to various departments across the country.
 Further, our faculty, when visiting other campuses, have held information sessions and shared information about the department's program with students in attempts to recruit.
 However, the economy seems to have lowered admissions.
 In 2011, while the economy was still recovering from the Great Recession, there was a record number of applicants.
 In 2017, with economic recovery completed, we witnessed the lowest pool of applicants.
+2018 and 2019 have roughly remained at 2017 levels.
 The department will continue to nurture interest in our MA and PhD program both in our region and nationally through the DDF and DAF funds.